NevynIt/SpecView/README.md

 Values:
 - same domain as the original field of the input FFT field

+## Interpolation
+Parameters:
+- original field
+- method: nearest neighbour, linear, polynomial

+## Logarithmic view
+Parameters:
+- original field
+- axis to provide a logaritmic view of
+- method: interpolation, integral (useful for frequency bins)

+## numpy.ufunc application (maybe?)
+returns a field that applies the result of the given ufunc over the provided source fields when indexed. all fields are indexed with the same indexes, and the result is passed to the ufunc.
+This field could be used to implement operations between fields and/or ndarrays using the numpy universal functions

+Parameters:
+- original fields: must all be sampled or discrete and bounded, and broadcastable to the same shape
+- ufunc, method: same as in `__array_ufunc__`

+Dimensions:
+- discrete "thing" based on whatever comes from the ufunc (?)

+Values:
+- whatever comes from the

+---
+---
+previous ideas...
+---
+---
+---
 # Dependencies:
  - Numpy
  - Kivy for graphics